News Flash!!! Research Opportunities 24Feb2022

 Augmented Reality AR

 AR is a novel form of human-machine interaction that overlays computer-generated information on the real world environment.
 It enhances the existing environment rather than replacing it as in the case of virtual reality.
+It augments the human’s capabilities in task performance and information visualization and processing, leading to enhanced efficiency.

-AR in Manufacturing
+AR in Advanced Manufacturing and Industry 4.0

 AR in Assistive Technology & Rehabilitation Engineering